OVERVIEW OF MAJOR

 We require no particular non-departmental courses as part of the major.
 Rather, we encourage all students who are interested in a philosophical education to talk to one or more members of the department about their abilities and interests.
 We will then be able to recommend a course of study that will make sense for each individual.

 Capstone/Senior Project: The senior exercise in the philosophy department consist of a Senior Philosophy Conference.
-During the conference each senior major will present a paper (20-25 minutes long) on some philosophical topic of his or her choice.
+During the conference each senior major will present a paper (20-25 minutes long) on some philosophical topic of their choice.
 The paper might be a chapter from a senior thesis, a revised version of a paper submitted for a course, or something composed especially for the conference.
-The conference will give each senior the opportunity not only to share your ideas with fellow students and faculty, but also to find out what other senior majors have been working on this year.
+The conference will give each senior the opportunity not only to share their ideas with fellow students and faculty, but also to find out what other senior majors have been working on during the year.

 Study away: The Philosophy Department strongly recommends study away as an important contribution to a philosophical education.
 The Global Learning Site in Vienna is especially recommended for its strong philosophical, language, and human rights offerings; moreover, all philosophy courses taken at the Vienna program count toward the philosophy major and minor and any of its requirements.
 Students are also encouraged to look into the Trinidad study away program.

 Honors: In order to qualify for honors, students must write a two-semester senior thesis and achieve a grade of A- or better.
 They must also achieve a departmental average (based on all philosophy courses taken) of at least A-.